 The USEPA created the Unregulated Contaminants Monitoring Rule (UCMR) to assist them in determining the occurrence of unregulated contaminants in drinking water and whether new regulations are warranted.
 The first Unregulated Contaminants Monitoring Rule (UCMR1) testing was completed in 2003 for a list of contaminants specified by the USEPA.
 Unregulated contaminants are those for which the USEPA has not established drinking water standards.
 The second testing cycle (UCMR2) was conducted between November 2008 and August 2009.
-The third cycle (UCMR3) began in January 2013 and was in various stages of implementation through December 2015.
+The third testing cycle (UCMR3) in the Monterey system was conducted between January 2013 and December 2015.
+The fourth testing cycle (UCMR4) in the system started in 2018 and will be completed in 2020.
 The results from the UCMR monitoring are reported directly to the USEPA and mostly not detected.
 The results of this monitoring are incorporated in the data tables in this report as appropriate.
 For more information, contact our Customer Service Center at (888) 237-1333.